neondatabase-labs/ArduinoPostgresOverHTTP/README.md

 See https://github.com/TimoWilhelm/local-neon-http-proxy

 ### Wifi
-You need a microontroller fast enough to run an SSL client (like BearSSL) and a Wifi client (like WiFiNINA or WiFiEsp32).
+You need a microontroller fast enough to run an SSL client (like BearSSL) and a Wifi client (like WiFiNINA or Espressif ESP32 Wifi library).

 Your Wifi controller must have a supported library that implements the WiFiClient.h WifiClient interface